Timothy-Opaluwa/Project-8.-Machine-Learning-Data-Analysis/README.md

 for loan amount so that they can specifically target these customers.

 # Project Description:
-This project uses data from Kaggle and machine learning to determine the loan eligibility of customers.
+This project uses data from Kaggle and machine learning to predict the loan eligibility of customers.